top of page

 4. You’re a Perfectionist

-Perfectionism often isn’t about ambition, it’s about fear.
-Fear of not being enough.
-Fear of being judged.
-For some, it shows up as overworking.
-For others, it’s paralysis: “If I can’t do it perfectly, I won’t try at all.”
-In parts work, we meet the part that’s clinging to perfection—and find out what would make it feel safe enough to loosen its grip.
+Perfectionism often isn’t about ambition.
+It’s about fear — fear of not being enough, fear of being judged, fear of failing.
+Sometimes it shows up as overworking.
+Other times, as paralysis: “If I can’t do it perfectly, I won’t try at all.”
+In Parts Work, we meet the part that clings to perfection, and explore what it needs to feel safe enough to soften.

 5. You Feel Caught in an Inner Tug-of-War